Kreisman Graduate Fellows Application

 • Interest in applying technological innovations to address urban challenges a plus

-• Must be enrolled in a University of Chicago graduate program pursuing a Master’s Degree, JD or PhD
+• Must be enrolled in a University of Chicago graduate program pursuing a master’s Degree, JD, MD, PhD, or MD

 The Fellowship is open to graduate and PhD students in any University of Chicago graduate program.
-Finalists will be interviewed in mid October.
+Finalists may be contacted for an interview.

 Please note that fellowships are a form of financial aid and may impact recipients’ overall aid eligibility.
 Please speak to your School or Department’s financial aid officer to learn more.